 Lastly, transparency is also important for Tesla in China.
 Company representatives always share with consumers what happens if a problem happens, which raises consumer trust in the brand.

-Tesla’s business model is different from those of most traditional automobile manufacturing companies because it owns the entire supply chain from manufacturing to distribution.
-This strategy is driven by the ultimate goal of lowering manufacturing costs and the costs of goods sold, thereby assuring the business’ sustainability.
-The Model X and Model 3, which unlike its previous models, target the mass market for electric vehicles.
+Tesla’s business model differs from those of most traditional automobile manufacturing companies because it owns the entire supply chain from manufacturing to distribution.
+This strategy is driven by the goal of lowering manufacturing costs, thereby assuring the business’ sustainability.
 Tesla’s supply chain management strategy focuses on a long-term growth strategy involving production, inventory management, and distribution.

-Because Tesla builds entirely new types of cars and possesses a completely redesigned manufacturing process, it has taken nearly complete control over the industrial value chain.
-Thus, for the Chinese automotive industry, Tesla has proven itself as a true disrupter in the field.
-This disruption has primarily taken shape in the following areas in particular: batteries, charging infrastructures, Tesla’s production, sales and distribution model.
+As Tesla builds entirely new types of cars and possesses a completely redesigned manufacturing process, it has taken nearly complete control over the industrial value chain.
 The flow chart below shows the integration of Tesla’s supply chain.

 2. Tesla’s Complex Management of Battery Packs

-It is widely acknowledged that the key to the sustainable development of electric vehicles in the future lies in battery technologies and charging systems.
-The main factor negatively affecting sales of electric cars is their short endurance mileage.
-Which as a result, has deterred many consumers who fear running out of power on the road.
-The battery, which is the crux of electric vehicle technology, is the first important problem encountered in electric vehicle innovation.
+The key to the sustainable development of EVs lies in battery technologies and charging systems.
+The short range of EVs has deterred many consumers who fear running out of power on the road.
+The battery is the first important problem encountered in EV innovation and is the crux of EV technology.

 To provide a solution to this problem, Tesla’s value chain capture includes the production of battery packs.
-Tesla attempted to solve these issues from the outset using a core technology of combining ordinary batteries into a powerful, stable and large-capacity battery pack.
-Instead of developing a dedicated large battery, Tesla used a large number of mass-produced lithium batteries developed for laptops that have a well-developed supply system, are low in price, and are of consistent quality.
+Tesla attempted to solve these issues from the outset using a core technology of combining ordinary batteries into a powerful, stable, and large-capacity battery pack.
+Instead of developing a dedicated large battery, Tesla used mass-produced lithium batteries developed for laptops that have a well-developed supply system, are low in price, and are of consistent quality.

 This proved successful as Tesla vehicles hold the number one place in long range driving.
 Below is a chart displaying the integration of the battery cell and packing into the EV’s production cycle.